Gaming Industry By Samantha Yardley

-Game development veteran Jim McQuillan shares his expert insight into just what makes the high-octane world of gaming a billion-dollar industry.
+Game development veteran Jim McQuillan shares his expert insight into just what makes the high-octane world a billion-dollar gaming industry.

 “I had this unique and fortunate opportunity to work on Halo 3, having met game developer, Bungie while I was producing and directing a documentary for the Discovery Channel”

 Jim’s magnetic enthusiasm for all things gaming is contagious as he modestly recounts the opportunity that allowed him to transition from making documentaries to contributing to some of the globe’s most influential gaming franchises.
 “I had this unique and fortunate opportunity to work on Halo 3 as a production lead, having met game developer, Bungie while I was producing and directing a documentary for the Discovery Channel.
 I pitched them a Peter Jackson style behind-the-scenes idea for Halo 2 that would get shipped with the game, as a limited collector’s edition.
 And I got a chance to spend time with the team making a game, watching the trials and tribulations that go along with that experience.”

 Subsequently, Jim went on to work on the team for MMO action sensation, Destiny.
 A role which he relished for nine years.

 “I think from an investment standpoint, you will continue to see more and more in games because it has such a large worldwide audience to connect to”